Chiefs vs. Cowboys prediction, odds, spread: 2025 NFL Thanksgiving picks from 10,000 sims

-Cowboys vs. Chiefs prediction, odds, line, time, how to watch: 2025 Thanksgiving Day NFL picks by proven model
+Cowboys vs. Chiefs prediction, odds, line, time, how to watch: 2025 Thanksgiving Day NFL picks from top model

 The SportsLine projection model has revealed its Kansas City vs. Dallas picks for Thanksgiving Day on CBS and Paramount+

 The Thanksgiving NFL games are amongst the most watched on a yearly basis, and that should certainly be the case with the middle matchup of Thursday's slate.
 It has Dak Prescott and the Dallas Cowboys hosting Patrick Mahomes, Travis Kelce and the Kansas City Chiefs.
 Dallas (5-5-1) is coming off 24-21 comeback victory over Philadelphia on Sunday, and the Cowboys are 34-22-1 all-time on Thanksgiving.
 Kansas City (6-5) toppled Indianapolis, 23-20, in Week 12 and will be part of the NFL Thanksgiving tradition for the first time since 2006, going 5-5 all-time on Turkey Day.
-Offensive lineman Trey Smith (ankle) and tight end Noah Gray (concussion) have both been ruled out for Kansas City, but Isiah Pacheco (knee) will return.
+RB Isiah Pacheco (knee) will return for Kansas City, while Cowboys OL Tyler Guyton (ankle) is out.

 Kickoff is from AT&T Stadium in Arlington, Texas, at 4:30 p.m.
 ET on CBS and Paramount+.
 The Cowboys have won five straight home matchups against the Chiefs.
-Kansas City is the 3.5-point favorite in the latest Chiefs vs. Cowboys odds, while the over/under for total points is 52.5.
+Kansas City is the 3.5-point favorite in the latest Chiefs vs. Cowboys odds, while the over/under for total points is 53.5, an increase from opening at 51.5.
 Before making any Cowboys vs. Chiefs picks, be sure to see what the SportsLine projection model has to say.

 Be sure to watch this game on CBS or Paramount+, where, for a limited time, new users can get their first two months at $2.99/month.
 Sign up here.